howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 </Instruction>

-All you do here is retrieve the new link from the subscription data (` subscriptionData.data.Link.node`), merge it into the existing list of links and return the result of this operation.
+All you do here is retrieve the new link from the `subscriptionData`, merge it into the existing list of links and return the result of this operation.

 The last thing here is to make sure that the component actually subscribes to the events by calling `subscribeToMore`.

 <Instruction>

-In `LinkList.js`, add a new method inside the scope of the `LinkList` component and implement it like so:
+Add the `componentDidMount` method to the `LinkList` component and implement it like so:

 ```js(path=".../hackernews-react-apollo/src/components/LinkList.js")
 componentDidMount() {